iluvgirlswithglasses/linux-desktop-gremlin/README.md

 <details>
   <summary>Method A: Virtual Environment (Recommended)</summary>

   There's nothing that can go wrong about this, except for the disk space.
+This also works on Windows and MacOS.

   ```sh
   # clone repository